JayaswalPrateek/MyCSnotesForME/Data Strs.md

 - for a simple undirected graph the max number of edges for n vertices are n(n-1)/2 where n is non -ve
 - a denser graph has number of edges closer to the max limit else its sparse
 - for a dense graph we use adjacency matrix and for sparse we use adjacency list
 - path
 	- simple path when vertices/edges are not repeated
 	- if repeated it is a walk
 		- closed walk when start and end is the same vertex also called cycle
 			- tree is acyclic
-		- trail when edges are not repeated but vertices can be
+	- trail when edges are not repeated but vertices are

 		- creating graph data str in the memory
 			- use 2 vectors
 			- one stores the content of the vertex called vertex list